a) International research stays

 The OUH Internationalisation Fund may finance a stay abroad for a maximum of 6 months.

-- Subsistence expenses.
-Hotel/apartment for up to 6 months and daily allowances for the first 28 days of the research stay according to the current circular for business travels.
+- Accommodation - hotel/apartment for up to 6 months with the maximum cost pr. day for the particular country stated in the current circular for business travels.

 Please note that: